Couchbase-Ecosystem/langchain-couchbase/README.md

 - If you encounter errors about missing modules, ensure you have installed the project in your environment.
 - If Sphinx can't find your package modules, verify your `conf.py` has the correct path configuration.
 - For sphinx-specific errors, refer to the [Sphinx documentation](https://www.sphinx-doc.org/).
+- If you see an error about missing `tomli` module, make sure you've installed it with `pip install tomli`.